-Sweden’s biggest rock festival may not be until June, but to get you hyped for all the fist pumping and head banging that awaits, we’ve found some of the greatest performances that have stormed the stages throughout recent years while we have partnered with the festival.
+Sweden’s biggest rock festival may not be until June, but to get you hyped for all the fist pumping and head banging that awaits, we’ve found some of the greatest performances we've witnessed throughout recent years while we have partnered with the festival.

 Europe – 2013

 2013 marked Europe’s 30th anniversary and where better for the Swedish band to celebrate than with a headline performance at Sweden’s loudest rock festival.

 Probably best known for their 1986 glam metal hit, The Final Countdown, Europe burst onto stage and reminded everyone that they were so much more than that one song.
 The set induced a trip down memory lane with a return to some of their earlier classics such as Paradise Bay, Scream of Anger and their melodic ballad, Carrie.